buu342/N64-Sausage64/README.md

 This method of character design was highly popular in the N64 and PS1 era, where animating vertex skinned characters was considered a very heavy operation.
 Instead, these models leverage the fact that each segment can easily be transformed via a matrix.

 ### Installation
-1. Grab the python file that is inside the `Plugin` folder.
+1. Grab the python files that are inside the `Plugin` folder.
 2. Open Blender, and go to your user preferences.
 3. Go to the addons tab, and select `Install...` or `Install from File` button (the name depends on your version of Blender).
 4. Find the python script in the file browser and open it.
 5. The script `Sausage64 Character Export` should appear.
 Tick the checkbox to enable it.
+6. The script `Sausage64 Character Import` should also be there.
+Tick the checkbox to enable it if you want it.
-6. If you are on Blender 2.8 onwards, you're all set!
+7. If you are on Blender 2.8 onwards, you're all set!
 If you are on an earlier version of Blender, you will get a warning that the script is for a newer version of Blender.
 You can safely ignore this warning.
 Don't forget to press the `Save User Preferences` button.

 ### S64 file format, Usage Instructions, FAQ, and More
 For more information, please check the [wiki](../../wiki).
 Please note that the Wiki is only updated every release, therefore the information might not match what is in the current repository.